DevMata/timestamp-microservice/README.md

 ## My implementation

 1. I'll switch from Express to Fastify
-2. I'll use the `dayjs` library to handle dates
+2. I'll use a Docker container for the app
 3. I'd try to use ava for unit testing
 4. I'll add tests with a coverage of 100% for unit testing
 5. I'll add super test for e2e testing
-6. I'll add a CI/CD pipeline with GitHub Actions
+6. I'll add a CI/CD pipeline with GitHub Actions - Docker custom action
 7. I'll switch to yarn for package management
 8. I'll use TypeScript for type safety
+9. I'll use any date library for date parsing such as date-fns
+10. I'll use a linter and formatter such as ESLint and Prettier